 The Worthen's Sparrow depends on sufficient rainfall to breed successfully, and likely times nesting to coincide with the verdant flush following rains.
 Its nest is a cup woven with dry grasses, lined with finer material, built low in a shrub or on the ground.
 Here, the female lays her clutch of two to five eggs.
 Unfortunately, nests and young are often predated by snakes and Coyotes or sometimes disturbed by livestock.

 Like many other species including White-throated and Sagebrush Sparrows, the Worthen's Sparrow forages on the ground and low in shrubs.
 It sometimes hawks insects from a perch.
 This bird's diet is probably mostly seeds in the winter, supplemented with insects and spiders during its nesting season.

 Major threats to this sparrow include habitat loss caused by active potato farming and overgrazing by livestock, as well as global climate change, which is altering annual rainfall patterns.

 ABC has partnered with the Mexican conservation organization Pronatura Noreste since 2007, working on conservation of the Worthen's Sparrow's habitat in the El Tokio (Saltillo) grasslands of the Chihuahuan Desert.
 Both groups have been assisted by the Biological Sciences College at the Autonomous University of Nuevo León, one of the leading institutions conducting research on the species.

-Pronatura Noreste has protected or improved management of more than 150,000 acres of grassland habitat that protect key breeding sites for the Worthen's Sparrow and wintering habitat for many Watch List species, including the Long-billed Curlew, Mountain Plover, Baird's Sparrow, Chestnut-collared Longspur, and Sprague's Pipit.
+Pronatura Noreste has protected or improved management on more than 140,000 acres of grassland habitat that protect key breeding sites for the Worthen's Sparrow and wintering habitat for many WatchList species, including the Long-billed Curlew, Mountain Plover, and Chestnut-collared Longspur.